dLeskin/data-science/README.md

 To tell:
 Name Velli-Pekka, Matti?

 Right now I-m optical engineer at lighting technologies.
-This is one of the top lighting mass production company in our region and we have also plants in India, Spain and Ukrane.
+This is one of the top lighting mass production company in our region and we have also factories in India, Spain and Ukrane.
 I enered here 7 years ago and gained huge expreince both in calculating and manufacturing optics and lighting fixtures too.
 Now I have over 30 completed family projects and two assistants to coordinate.
-All LED-based projects optics on web-site is desinged by me.
+All LED-based products optics on web-site is desinged by me.
 So if you are interested I can describe any of them in tiny details.

-Initially we were bying from LEDIL and chinese for custom optics.
+Initially we were bying optics from LEDIL and some other suppliers.
 I belive you are familiar with LEDIL guys, they made really good business.
 I-ve visited their place in Salo.
 Unfortunately most of production moved to china too.
 So, it was about 1 million $ per year spent on purchasing optics.
-I believe that my biggest achivement is that I moved company from totally buying to mainly manufacturing optics at our plant.
+I believe that my biggest achivement is that I moved company from totally buying to mainly manufacturing optics at our factory.
 So cost reduced by more than 10 times.

 Let me briefly describe the desing process and tools I use today:
 1) For secondary optics for first order calculation with a point source assumption I use mathcad and visual basic.
 I create mapping in spherical or UV coordinate system.
 Check conservation of etendue to get the idea about the size.
 Then upload it to solidworks to check and modify the geometry.
 I made a routine in VBA that uses Solidworks API to automate this process.
 Next by bridge I send the geometry to Lighttools or Tracepro to simulate and analyze.
 After that I rebuild the geometry in optical software to parametrize and run optimization.
+At the end of the design process I choose photoetcheing or lenslet microstructure to properly mix the color.
 I check all photometric , colorimetric, mechanical tolerance and visual paramters.
 Analyze manufacturing restrictions, choose the supplier.
-Usually I order tooling(molds & extrusion) from Italy (good price\quality ratio) And it looks like they are in love with machines.
-Chinese are not so patient, but they are good at tuning technology)).
-This is for molds.
+Usually I order tooling(molds & extrusion) from Italian (good price\quality ratio) And it looks like they are in love with machines.
+Chinese are good at tuning the technology.
 2)Also I work with laser machine for laser guide panels.
-I used Lightools, now I have to use Tracepro texture optimizer for calculation the pattern.
-So we have launched LGP luminaire family.
+It took a while to adjust our beam-splitter and laser power to get proper dot geometry (it is droplet), and choose the right acrylic supplier.
+For simple cases like square or rectangular shape I use embedded software to adjust density and dot power.
+For more complex shapes I used Lightools optimizer, now I have to use Tracepro texture optimizer for calculation the pattern.
+So we have successufully launched LGP luminaire family.
-Before I also got some outsourced silk-printing for signage application.
+Before I also got some experience with silk-printing for signage application.
 But white ink is not UV stable.

 3) We tried to get into automotive industry for headlamps and lightguides together with major LED supplier.
 I made some designs for showcase but we didn-t manage to sell our service.
 It-s a tricky business there.
 Just production is not enough.